 • Posts – act as free adverts

-The local pack appears to be above the main search results, which means its more visible to search users than a traditional SEO placement.
+The Google 3 Pack appears to be above the main search results, which means its more visible to search users than a traditional SEO placement.
 Local ranking factors are influenced by Google diving into aspects of the business, such as:

 • Google My Business listings